******* WARNING WARNING WARNING *******

 The APEX 460 transformers are a single bobin design and use iron rather than exotic alloys of Nickel and cobalt.
 However there are aspects of iron transformers that are better than fancy alloys.
 See our page on transformers and if you want to really get down with transformers, read this PDF of "Audio Transformers" (3 Mb) a book by Bill Whitlock of Jensen.

 Below is the response of the KCM transformer from 20Hz to 40Khz.
-It's very good with the 6072 and as good as the original u47 with the 6922 tube!
+It's very good with the 6072 and as good as the original u47 when used with a 6922 tube.

 With the help of our Dremel tool, we have fitted the Pelsuo BV8HR ("Historical Replica") transformer into the 47 Gold.
 This brings the "Gold" into close proximity to the classic u47.